ncbi/vadr/documentation/advbuild.md

 $ v-annotate.pl --mdir rsv-models1 --mkey rsv rsv.r500.fasequences_20231010_2146812.fasta va-r500
 ```

-Importantly, this command will take about 1 minute per sequence, so roughly
+This will take about 1 minute per sequence, so roughly
 8 hours to complete.
 You can parallelize it if you have a lot of RAM
 and multiple CPUs using the `--split` and `--cpu` options
 as described [here](annotate.md#options-split).